B.S. in Geography with a minor in Anthropology, Western Carolina UNiversity

 Scott is an AMS alumnus from 1981, and his son, Isaac, is a 2013 alumnus.
-Scott is an archaeologist working for the National Forest Service.
+Scott is the Archaeologist & Cultural Resource Program Manager for the National Forest Service.
+He works from the Pisgah National Forest, but is often traveling to other National Forest locations.

 Margaret Borrego Brainard